-With the write speed of just 18 MB/s and the read speed of 34 MB/s, the TP-Link Archer AX3000 is just too slow to work as a NAS server on its own.
-You should get a dedicated server instead.
+With the write speed of just 18 MB/s and the read speed of 34 MB/s, the TP-Link Archer AX3000 is just too slow to work as a NAS server on its own — get a dedicated server instead.

 By the way, in case you’re wondering, the router does support Time Machine backup when hosting an external drive.
-It even allows for limiting the backup size so you won’t need to do that on your own.
+It even allows for limiting the backup size, so you won’t need to do that separately.

 With modest specs, the TP-Link Archer AX3000 doesn’t aim to break any records.
 Instead, it means to make Wi-Fi 6 no longer cost-prohibitive, and for that, it’s a smashing success.

-You won’t get to brag, but for now, this router will give some benefits as those costing many times more.
+You won’t get to brag, but for now, this router will give some benefits as those that cost many times more.